bruhu/vanguard-cx-project/README.md

 ## Project Overview

-This repository contains the work for the **Vanguard A/B Test** project, conducted by [Your Name 1] and [Your Name 2].
-The project focuses on analyzing the results of an A/B test conducted by Vanguard, a leading investment management company.
-The goal is to assess the impact of a new user interface (UI) design on client experience and process completion rates.

-The primary objective of the project is to perform exploratory data analysis (EDA), hypothesis testing, and experiment evaluation to determine if the redesigned UI leads to improved client outcomes.
+In this project, we analyzed the results of an A/B test conducted by Vanguard, a leading investment management company.
+The primary goal was to assess whether a new user interface (UI) design improved client experience and process completion rates.
+Our work focused on performing exploratory data analysis (EDA), hypothesis testing, and experiment evaluation to draw conclusions about the impact of the redesigned UI.

-## Data Overview

-The project uses the following datasets:
-1. **Client Profiles (df_final_demo)** - Contains demographic information such as age, gender, and account details of clients.
-2. **Digital Footprints (df_final_web_data)** - Tracks detailed client interactions online, split into two parts (pt_1 and pt_2).
-3. **Experiment Roster (df_final_experiment_clients)** - Contains the list of clients who participated in the A/B test, with information about which group (Control vs. Test) they were assigned to.

-The datasets need to be merged and cleaned before performing any analysis.

-## Methodology
+## What We Did

-### 1. **Exploratory Data Analysis (EDA) and Data Cleaning**
+### 1. **Data Exploration and Cleaning**
-   - Initial data exploration using Python libraries such as **Pandas**, **Matplotlib**, and **Seaborn**.
-   - Data cleaning to address missing values, outliers, and inconsistencies.
+   - We started by exploring the provided datasets using **Pandas**, **Matplotlib**, and **Seaborn** to identify patterns, trends, and any issues in the data.
+   - We cleaned the datasets by addressing missing values, removing duplicates, and handling inconsistencies that could affect the quality of our analysis.

-### 2. **Performance Metrics**
+### 2. **Defining and Calculating Performance Metrics**
-   - Definition and calculation of key performance indicators (KPIs) like completion rates, time spent on each step, and error rates.
+   - We defined key performance indicators (KPIs) for the analysis, including:
+     - **Completion rates**: To measure the proportion of clients who completed the process.
+     - **Time spent on each step**: To evaluate how long clients took to complete each step in the process.
+     - **Error rates**: To assess how often clients encountered issues.
+   - We calculated these metrics to gain insights into how the different groups performed throughout the test.

 ### 3. **Hypothesis Testing**
-   - A/B test analysis to compare the completion rates between the Control and Test groups.
-   - Additional hypothesis tests to assess factors like age, gender, and client tenure.
-   - Statistical tests (e.g., Two-proportion Z-test) to evaluate significance.
+   - We compared the **Test** and **Control** groups using an **A/B test** to analyze the differences in completion rates.
+   - We also conducted additional tests to explore the influence of factors such as **age**, **gender**, and **client tenure** on completion rates.
+   - We applied statistical methods, such as the **Two-proportion Z-test**, to evaluate whether the differences in outcomes between the two groups were statistically significant.

 ### 4. **Experiment Evaluation**
-   - Assessment of the experiment design, including randomization, potential biases, and the experiment duration.
+   - We evaluated the design of the experiment, focusing on randomization, potential biases, and the duration of the test.
-   - Suggestions for additional data that could enhance the analysis.
+   - Based on our findings, we recommended further steps for improving future experiment designs and data collection practices.

 ### 5. **Visualization**
-   - **Tableau**: Creation of interactive visualizations to provide insights into the experiment data.
-   - **Streamlit**: (Optional) Build interactive web apps for real-time analysis and visualization.
+   - We created **interactive visualizations** using **Tableau** to present the key findings from the experiment and facilitate easier interpretation of the results.
+   - Additionally, we developed **Streamlit** web applications to provide real-time, interactive access to the data and analysis.

 ## Deliverables

-- A detailed analysis report, including findings, conclusions, and recommendations for Vanguard.
+- A comprehensive **analysis report** that details the findings, conclusions, and recommendations based on our investigation.
-- A Tableau dashboard visualizing key insights.
+- A **Tableau dashboard** visualizing key insights from the A/B test results.
-- Jupyter notebooks with code for EDA, hypothesis testing, and experiment evaluation.
+- **Jupyter notebooks** containing the code used for data exploration, hypothesis testing, and evaluation.
-- A well-documented README with explanations of methodology, results, and conclusions.
+- A thorough **README** explaining the methodology, results, and conclusions of the project.
-- A project presentation summarizing the findings and insights.
+- A **project presentation** summarizing the main findings and insights.

 ## The Team

-- Constanza
+- **Constanza**
-- Bru
+- **Bru**